d12frosted/elpa-mirror/gnu/corfu-readme.txt

   Corfu is available from [GNU ELPA], such that it can be installed directly via `package-install'.
-After installation, the global minor mode can be enabled with `M-x corfu-global-mode'.
+After installation, the global minor mode can be enabled with `M-x global-corfu-mode'.
 In order to configure Corfu and other packages in your init.el, you may want to use `use-package'.

   Corfu is highly flexible and customizable via `corfu-*' customization variables, such that you can adapt it precisely to your requirements.
-However in order to quickly try out the Corfu completion package, it should be sufficient to activate `corfu-global-mode'.
+However in order to quickly try out the Corfu completion package, it should be sufficient to activate `global-corfu-mode'.
 Then you experiment with manual completion for example in an Elisp buffer or in an Eshell or Shell buffer.
-For auto completion, set `corfu-auto=t' before turning on `corfu-global-mode'.
+For auto completion, set `corfu-auto=t' before turning on `global-corfu-mode'.

   Here is an example configuration: